tylermercer/personal-website/src/en/posts/software/free-lunches.md

   [Preact](https://preactjs.com/) are all becoming increasingly mature and robust, and provide a similar DX to that of React-based frameworks, without the JS weight.
-- We can practice building things with no framework at all!
+- We can practice building things _without_ web frameworks.
 Vanilla web technologies are becoming increasingly powerful and are not as unwieldy as you might think.
 [Chris Ferdinandi](https://gomakethings.com) has some great material on building with vanilla web tech.
 I personally love tackling a